-The other wildly underappreciated hormone is insulin.
-Building muscle increases lean tissue’s receptivity to insulin and increases the muscles demand for glucose.
+Building muscle increases the muscles demand for glucose.
 Thereby pulling glucose out of the bloodstream and into the muscle for fuel.
 This will help with how glucose travels into the cells and in turn help in diabetes prevention.

 It doesn’t stop there either.
 Its hormone benefiting values include:

 - Increasing growth hormone and IGF 1 (which helps with leanness)

 - Metabolism of oestrogen which is critical for effective detoxification